chinanf-boy/hub-zh/man-pages/hub-release.1.zh.md

   %as: the list of assets attached to this release

-  %cD: created date‐only (no time of day)
+  %cD: created date-only (no time of day)

   %cr: created date, relative